jooapa/BOOM/README.md

 # BOOM Package Manager

 BOOM is a simple package manager for managing software on your system.
-It provides commands to handle the installation, execution, and maintenance of programs.
+It provides commands to handle the installation, execution and maintenance of programs.

 ## Installation

-To use BOOM, you'll need to install it on your system.
+To use BOOM you'll need to install it on your system.
 Here's how:

 1. **Download the Binary:**
    - Visit the [BOOM Releases](https://github.com/jooapa/boom/releases) page on GitHub.